WhatsApp Message Not Delivered? 5 Common Reasons & Fixes

 Check the following:

-- Switch to the official WhatsApp Business API if using unofficial tools
+- Use approved templates only - Make sure users opted in - Stay within messaging limits - Avoid promotional wording in transactional templates - Switch to the official WhatsApp Business API if using unofficial tools

 Delivery errors usually disappear once templates, limits, and opt-in rules are fixed.